kfr7/tdd-student-store-starter/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

+Week 2 Response...
 The labs did prepare me to a certain extent in knowing how to use useState and how props get passed through components.
 However, what I was not prepared for and had to learn myself was the BrowserRouter, Routes, Route, and Link components.
 Although I now got it to work, there are still some parts I am not sure how to implement such as going to a specific fragment of the url using a Link component.
 I got it to work with an anchor tag but not Link.
 Also, not using axios or useEffect was another thing I had to learn on my own.
+Week 3 Response...
+Yes, this week I did feel absolutely prepared with the labs that we worked with beforehand.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

+Week 2 Response...
 I would have made it look more uniform without so many different boxes on the screen.
 Also, I would have watched more youtube videos on how advanced React works since I was having trouble sometimes.
+Week 3 Response...
+If I had more time, I would love to make my website look more professional as well as create more buttons/functionality to get where you need to go in less clicks.
+I felt very prepared to do the back end and I now felt comfortable with the front end.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

+Week 2 Response...
 I think I did well in my project demo, perhaps I can answer the questions while I show my demo though.
 Maybe I can show more expression too on what parts I was proud of.
+Week 3 Response...
+I think I did well as I implemented many search features and went through them at a good pace to show to everyone.

 ### Open-source libraries used